plucero17/OpenSeeFace-OpenVINO/README.md

 The release builds contain a custom build of ONNX Runtime without telemetry.

+## Building executables locally

+Helper scripts are provided for quickly producing self-contained binaries with [PyInstaller](https://www.pyinstaller.org/):

+* `make_exe.sh` / `make_exe.bat` reproduce the original ONNX Runtime based builds.
+* `make_exe_openvino.sh` / `make_exe_openvino.bat` bundle the new OpenVINO backend.
+These scripts install the OpenVINO Python package inside a temporary virtual environment, collect the required runtime libraries and include the `ov-models` directory automatically.
+The resulting folder is `dist/facetracker_openvino`.

+Run the variant that matches your platform from the repository root.
+Each script creates its own virtual environment (`venv` or `venv-openvino`), so you can remove those directories once the build is complete.

 # Dependencies (Python 3.6 - 3.9)

 * ONNX Runtime